-Researchers at the University of Michigan came to this conclusion when they analyzed data on more than 10,500 participants in a government survey of seniors in 2000 and 2012.
+Researchers at the University of Michigan came concluded dementia rates are declining after analyzing data on more than 10,500 participants in a government survey of seniors.
 They reported their results in JAMA Internal Medicine.

 Other studies have reached the same conclusion about a decline in dementia; the Neurology study included data from the long-running Framingham study, which found a drop in every decade between 1977 and 2008.

-Studies like these don’t explain the biology in any one person.
+Such studies don’t explain the biology in any one person.
 They show trends.
 Education can help protect people from dementia, since it literally builds more machinery in the brain that can fill in when parts become affected by the disease.
-In the JAMA study, the average person in 2012 group had, on average, about one year more education than the average person in 2000.
-But this explained only part of the decline, the University of Michigan team reported.
+In the JAMA study, the average person had, on average, about one year more education than the average person a decade earlier.
+But that explained only part of the decline, the University of Michigan team reported.

-In fact, the steady increase in the average weight, while dangerous for other reasons, is associated with lower dementia numbers.
-A separate 2015 study tracking two million people over two decades, reported in the prestigious journal The Lancet, concluded that the incidence of dementia fell as BMI (body mass index) rose.
+In fact, the steady increase in the average weight of Americans, while dangerous for other reasons, is associated with lower dementia numbers.
+A separate study tracking two million people over two decades, reported in the prestigious journal The Lancet, concluded that the incidence of dementia fell as BMI (body mass index) rose.
 People who were very obese in mid-life had a 29 percent lower risk of dementia 15 years later than people of a healthy weight.
 On the other hand, being underweight at midlife made your risk 34 percent higher than if you had a healthy weight.

-No one knows if obesity might protect us from dementia.
+No one knows if obesity might really protect you from dementia.
 Research is underway that could lead to another happy result: harnessing that protective effect with treatment.

-So if you’re overweight and have a close family member with dementia should you make a priority of losing weight?
+If you’re overweight and have a close family member with dementia, should you make a priority of losing weight?
 Most likely, yes, but it depends how you go about it.
-A crash diet won’t be good for you, and will very likely set you up to regain even more weight.
+A crash diet won’t be good for you, and it will likely set you up to regain even more weight.